TheoLee021/CHOPSTICKSTORY/.github/ISSUE_TEMPLATE/feature_request.md

 ---

----
-name: "🚀 Feature Request"
-about: "Suggest a new feature or enhancement"
-title: "[Feature] Briefly describe the feature"
-labels: ["feature", "enhancement"]
-assignees: []
----

 ## 🚀 Feature Description
 <!-- Briefly describe the feature you want to add. -->
 - (Example) Implement email verification after user registration.